RFK Racing: Early years (1996–2002)

 The No. 99 truck debuted at Heartland Park Topeka in 1996.
-It was sponsored by Exide Batteries and driven to an eighth-place finish by Jeff Burton.
+It was driven to an eighth-place finish by Jeff Burton.
 Posting three top tens in four races that year, he shared the ride with Mark Martin, who won at North Wilkesboro Speedway.
 The next year, Chuck Bown was hired to drive full-time, posting thirteen top tens and finishing ninth in points.
 Bown drove the first race of the 1998 season at Walt Disney World Speedway, before Joe Ruttman moved over to the truck for the remainder of the year, winning once and finishing third in points.
 Mike Bliss was next to tackle the ride, scoring a win at Heartland Park Topeka but only finishing ninth in points.
 When Bliss left for an ill-fated rookie year in Winston Cup, Kurt Busch was named the new driver for 2000.
 Busch won four times and finished second to teammate Biffle in the championship, easily winning Rookie of the Year.

 Both Busch and Exide exited after that season (Busch moving to the Cup Series), and rookie Nathan Haseleu took over.
 The truck was largely unsponsored at the beginning of the year, with Eldon becoming the sponsor after nine races.
 Despite posting four top ten finishes in twelve starts, Hasleau was waived mid-season, replaced initially by former Truck Series drivers Greg Biffle and Kurt Busch.
 Biffle scored two wins in the truck.
 Kurt's younger brother Kyle would also run six races in the second half of the season, earning two top tens at the age of sixteen.
 Kyle Busch was scheduled to race the truck full-time in 2002, but during the 2001 season finale at Fontana he was ejected from the race due to conflicts with track sponsor Marlboro.
 Afterwards, NASCAR announced all drivers in its top three series must be at least eighteen years of age.
 Tim Woods III would replace Busch in the race.

 After Tim Fedewa ran the 2002 season-opener in the truck, and with the now seventeen-year-old Busch not able to compete, the team did not run for the rest of the year due to lack of sponsorship.